decred/dcrdex/README.md

 We also focus on bringing advanced, asset-specific features for out wallets.
 With Decred, you can use CoinShuffle++ to further anonymize your funds, or stake your DCR and earn some block rewards.
-The Zcash wallet exposes unified addresses and shileded pools, and operates on a shielded-first principle that makes privacy effortless.
+The Zcash wallet exposes unified addresses and shielded pools, and operates on a shielded-first principle that makes privacy effortless.
 Keep an eye on development here.
 We are dedicated to exposing these technologies to the communities that want them.